evanwill/refine-with-grel/content/controls/3-loops.md

 nav: Iteration
 ---

-GREL provides several controls for iterating through an array to apply an expression to each individual member.
+GREL provides several controls for iterating through an array applying an expression to each individual member.
-This allows you to break up a string into an array, loop through the parts to transform, then rejoin to create your desired output.
+This allows you to break up a string into an array, loop through the parts to transform, then rejoin to create your desired output--even more powerful processing options with arrays!

 ## forEach